darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

     CREATE SEQUENCE public.bill_number_seq;

+## Main pattern

+For building business logic in database I will use two main things:

+* triggers with trigger functions on tables
+* plpython functions to access data from database

-## Business logic basics
+## Triggers

-For building business logic in database I will use trigger functions on tables that I am going to create.
-Doesn't matter if tables are going to be controlled by any ORM or they are going to get accessed by using pure SQL.
-Each time data is being changed trigger will be used and corresponding trigger function is going to be called.
-Of course when to call triggered function is up to your defined use cases.
-Actions can be taken before or after update, insert or delete statement.
+Triggers are going to help me with making my data to be consistant.
+Doesn't matter if tables are going to be controlled by ORM or they are going to get accessed by using pure SQL.
+Each time data is being changed trigger will be used with corresponding function.
+Of course based on which conditions PostgreSQL engine will call triggered function is up to your define.

+Trigger function can be call before or after

+* update
+* insert
+* delete

-Example trigger on table foo is going to be called after insert
+How to define trigger on a table foo you can see below.
+Trigger function *my_trigger_function* will be called *after insert* of each record.

     CREATE TRIGGER my_trigger
         AFTER INSERT ON table_foo
             FOR EACH ROW EXECUTE PROCEDURE my_trigger_function();

-## Learning by doing

-To be able to protect some data from table foo from being deleted (by saving copy of data to backup table) let's use same trigger logic although this time before delete statement, ex.

-    CREATE TRIGGER my_trigger_before_delete
-        BEFORE DELETE ON foo
-            FOR EACH ROW EXECUTE PROCEDURE protect_data();

-Structure of table *foo* and *foo_backup* is like below.
+To show you how trigger can be applied to tables let's try to take a look closer to below example.
+Let's create table *foo* and *foo_backup*.
+Structure of these tables is following:

     CREATE TABLE foo
     (